Demographics of Staten Island: Italian Americans

 Staten Island has a higher percentage of Italian Americans than any other county in the United States, though it is 27th largest compared to other Italian American communities.

-About 35.7% of Staten Island's residents have Italian origin.
+About 25% of Staten Island's residents have Italian origin, down meaningfully from 33% back in 2010.
 The South Shore of Staten Island has the highest proportion of Italians.
-Nearly 80% of the South Shore reports Italian ancestry.
+Nearly 70% of the South Shore reports Italian ancestry.
 Several neighborhoods in the southernmost portion of the island are over 90% Italian.

-A large number of Italian Americans and their descendants on Staten Island are transplants who migrated from Brooklyn in the 1960s following the construction of the Verrazzano Bridge.
+A large number of Italian Americans and their descendants on Staten Island are transplants who migrated from Brooklyn in the 1960s following the construction of the Verrazzano-Narrows Bridge in 1964.
 Only a few are Italian-born.

+Many of these Italian residents claim Sicilian ancestry and some can trace their roots back to Castellammare del Golfo, Sicily.

+Irish Americans

+Irish Americans make up 9.6% of Staten Island.
+They are the second largest population of European ancestry on Staten Island.
+Staten Island has large enclaves of Irish Americans scattered throughout the borough but mainly concentrated on the North Shore.
+The neighborhoods of Westerleigh, West Brighton, New Brighton, Randall Manor, and St George have large Irish American populations.
+These tightly knit communities have remained densely populated with Irish Americans for over 100 years.

 Asian Americans

 According to the 2010 Census, Staten Island has a 7.4% non-Hispanic Asian population.
 The Asian population was mostly concentrated in the areas alongside the Staten Island Expressway.
 The area around Bradley Avenue has the highest concentration of Asians on Staten Island (Census tract 187.02 has a 24% Asian population, and census tract 189.02 has a 23% Asian population).
 Other areas with a small concentration of Asians were Graniteville, Willowbrook, Concord, Castleton Corners, Park Hill, Rosebank, South Beach, and Grasmere.
 There was also a small Asian concentration in Mariners' Harbor (Census Tract 231 was 13% Asian).